 Looking for a counselor with whom you feel a connection is very important to your therapeutic experience.
 Your counselor should be an individual you feel you can trust and is open to understanding your unique history, problems, and goals for change.
 Finding an experienced counselor that has dealt with problems and issues similar to your own is also key to a good counseling relationship.

 What type of training do your counselors have?

-Each of our counselors has a Master’s Degree in Counseling or Social Work and has been licensed to do counseling by their profession through the Colorado Department of Regulatory Agencies.
+Each of our counselors has a Master’s Degree in Counseling or Social Work and has been licensed or working toward a license to do counseling by their profession through the Colorado Department of Regulatory Agencies.
 Each of our counselors is highly experienced and committed to the profession.
-Each counselor receives individual and group supervision as well as attends continuing education on a regular basis.
+Each counselor receives individual and group supervision as well as utilizing continuing education.

 What do LPC and LCSW mean?